Harsh-Sahu43/MiniProject/README.md

 # Photography Page
-In this Miniproject i created a photography page of lover of photography.
+In this Miniproject I created a photography page for lover of photography.
-To creat i use HTML and CSS
+To creat this I use HTML and CSS